mbojan/nba-trades/Manuscript.md

 Our third analytic step addresses one additional caveat necessary for appropriate interpretation.
 The $\alpha$-index used above only allows for ties in the network to be dichotomous.
 That is, within each trade season the test only asks whether each pair of teams trades with one another or not.
 However in these data it is possible (and observed) that some pairs of teams trade with each other multiple times within the same trade season.
 So we further need a version of the test that allows for the weighting of the edges in the network, to properly allow for these multiple trades to be incorporated into the estimate.
 We rely on a recently developed advance in Exponential-family Random Graph Models [ERGM, @strauss-ikeda1990;@lusher-etal2013;@handcock2019], that allow for estimation with weighted networks [@krivit2012;@krivitsky2019].
 ERGM is a statistical model for explaining the structure of a network by means of various local tendencies for ties to be present or absent quantified by model terms such as density, degree, homophily, transitivity and so on.
 The magnitude of effect of each term is measured by an associated coefficient.
 In the player trade networks we are interested in verifying whether there is any divisional homophily effect, i.e. analogously to the above presented $\alpha$.
 This would indicated if (multiple) trades are more or less likely in pairs of teams belonging to the same division compared to to pairs in different divisions.
 A positive value of the coefficient would suggest homophily while negative values would indicate heterophily (the hypothesized avoidance of within-division trading).

 Adequate modeling a weighted network via an ERGM requires adapting model specification to the distribution of trade counts across dyads by choosing the reference measure [@krivit2012, sec.
 5.2].
 While the typical approach involves assuming that the counts are Poisson-distributed, in practice the data is distributed differently with overprevalence of 0s (zero-inflation) or with greater variation than the Poisson distribution assumes (overdispersion).
 Table \@ref(tab:dyadic-trade-counts) summarises that trading is relatively rare in general and it happens even more rearely that a pair of teams trades more than once in the same season.
+Formal tests diagnoze overdispersion in this distribution [@cameron1990regression;@rpkg-AER].

 <div class="layout-chunk" data-layout="l-body">